julianeon/cronos-graph/README.md

 Right now it runs a query (viewable in [graph_query.js](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js)) showing the contents of one transaction.

+There are 2 working queries, as given in query_graph.js and alt_query.js.

 ![screen output](cronos_graph.png)

 # How to Run